How to be discoverable in search engines

-When people wonder how does SEO work, they often get it mixed up with PPC marketing.
+When people wonder how SEO work, they often get it mixed up with PPC marketing.

-Any business can get to the top of the paid advertisements if they are willing to pay more than their competitors.
+Any business can get to the top of the paid advertisements if willing to pay more than their competitors.

 What does Google factor in?

-There are nine different key elements that Google considers in their SEO ranking.
+There are nine different vital elements that Google considers in their SEO ranking.

-It is not enough to include your chosen keyword 80 times in a piece that is 1000 pages long.
+Including your chosen keyword 80 times in a piece 1000 pages long is not enough.

 There are other important factors that need to be factored in when performing your SEO marketing!

-SEO experts argue that the domain factors are very important to the website’s SEO as the domain information is described as the hardest to modify.
+SEO experts argue that domain factors are critical to the website’s SEO as the domain information is the hardest to modify.

-- Domain age: while there is no difference between a new website and an old website, Google does track the domain age.
-However, they said it is not important in their ranking.
+- Domain age: while there is no difference between new and old websites, Google does track the domain age.
+However, they said it is not essential in their ranking.

 - Keyword in the top-level domain: although having your chosen in your top-level domain does not boost your SEO score, it is still relevant and shows signs of authenticity to Google.

-- Length of domain registration: Google argues that domains with a longer registration length are likely to show more signs of being a legitimate website.
+- Length of domain registration: Google argues that domains with a longer registration length will likely show more signs of being legitimate websites.